How To Increase Sales Marketing Strategy In A Turnaround Situation 💵

 3. Communicate the end result.
 Customers are interested in results.
 After all, that’s the reason why they want to use products and services in the first place.
 The end result should explain what your products deliver.

 Grab their attention and show what’s in it for them after they sign up or purchase.
 Similarly, your marketing strategy must be centred on problem-solving.
 A genuine intention will earn customer loyalty and trust, simply by offering creative and personalized solutions.

 4. Follow up with leads within 24 hours because most buyers will compare your services and products with competitors.
 Since they are often highly informed, getting back to them quickly will let you address their concerns, questions, and objections.
 This way, you can communicate why your products meet their needs.
 Then, you reduce the risk of them choosing a competitor.

 To increase sales and marketing strategy, some companies like Shopify use a science-based approach.
 They track customer data, the number of calls made by sales agents, and lead-to-conversion rates.

 In identifying a lead, you should consider:

-- how likely they will be converted into customers within a specific time frame.
+- How likely are they to be converted into customers within a specific time frame?

 A Harvard Business School study showed that 20% of meetings are now becoming shorter.
 In fact, conversations are shortening and some meetings have transitioned into emails instead.
 It also showed that more emails are being sent during the pandemic and frequently after work hours.
 So, a salesperson must know how to capture the attention of readers whose messages are drowning in a sea of emails.